myattadam/Excel-stuff/README.md

   Set Records = data
 End Function
 ```
+On first calling `Records()`, the function first checks to see if there's anything assigned to `data` and if not, creates and assigns a dictionary object.
+On exiting the function, it returns the `data` object.
+Calling `Records()` a second time, the function remembers that `data` has already been assigned and updates and returns `data` instead.

+You can use `Static` to create psuedo-objects.
 This function lets you keep track of the maximum values that gets passed to it.
 If `index` is -1, then it assumes you want to reset the lists.
 Otherwise, if `value` is `Empty`, then it returns whatever's at that index as an array of the code and index, otherwise it compares the value to what's in the array at index, and replaces if the new value is higher.
 ```basic
 Private Function MaxValues(Optional index As Long = -1, Optional value As Variant = Empty, Optional code As String = "") As Variant
     Static values() As Variant